nedbat/coveragepy/doc/cmd.rst

 **combine** to accumulate results into the .coverage data file over a number of runs, use the ``--append`` switch on the **combine** command.
 This behavior was the default before version 4.2.

-To combine data for a source file, coverage has to find its data in each of the data files.
-Different test runs may run the same source file from different locations.
-For example, different operating systems will use different paths for the same file, or perhaps each Python version is run from a different subdirectory.
-Coverage needs to know that different file paths are actually the same source file for reporting purposes.

-You can tell coverage.py how different source locations relate with a ``[paths]`` section in your configuration file (see :ref:`config_paths`).
-It might be more convenient to use the ``[run] relative_files`` setting to store relative file paths (see :ref:`relative_files
-<config_run_relative_files>`).

-If data isn't combining properly, you can see details about the inner workings with ``--debug=pathmap``.

 If any of the data files can't be read, coverage.py will print a warning indicating the file and the problem.